-October 15, 1:30-4:00Join us on Wednesday, October 15, from 1:30 to 4:00 as we celebrate our new Opportunity Center and office at the Yarmouth Senior Center.
-We will be celebrating with a Volunteer Fair featuring information tables hosted by nonprofit and municipal agencies, presentations, a workshop by the Yarmouth Senior Center, and food!
-Check back for more information about activities and the organizations that will be participating!
+October 15, 1:30-4:00Thanks to all who participated and attended pm Wednesday, October 15, from 1:30 to 4:00 as we celebrated our new Opportunity Center and office at the Yarmouth Senior Center.
+We celebrated with a Volunteer Fair featuring information tables hosted by 19 nonprofit and municipal agencies!

 Saturday, April 5, 11:30-2:30 @ The Cape Codder Resort

 Together, we’re taking good care of our community.Join us and celebrate National Volunteer Month!
 Cape Cod Volunteers, Cape Cod Young Professionals, and Cape Cod Healthcare have teamed up to create an extraordinary volunteer fair and festival.
 On Saturday April 5th at the Cape Codder Resort in Hyannis, from 11:30-2:30, over 60 volunteer organizations will join together to showcase their efforts, recruit volunteers, and celebrate volunteerism.
 Be a part of the movement and help give back to your community.

 Meet more than 60 volunteer organizations Enjoy kids’ activities & family fun Hands-on volunteer activities for all ages Meet neighbors Have lunch Celebrate volunteerism Join the Million Hour MovementLearn how you can make a difference!
 Click here for the 2014 Volunteer Fair & Festival Flyer.
 Check back for more information, or call CCV at 508-362-0242, or e-mail us.
 Nonprofit organizations wishing to participate, please click here for our online registration.